-(Updated 12/2025)
+(Updated 3/2026)

 INTRODUCTION

 Helsinki, the Nordic capital on the edge of the Baltic Sea, is a city where modern design meets centuries-old history, and where nature blends seamlessly with everyday urban life.
 INDIVUE – Trip to Helsinki is my long-term visual project that documents this city through my own photographs, travel films and personal experiences.
-Every image and every video has been captured by me over the past decades, forming a unique, authentic guide to one of Europe’s most fascinating capitals.
+Every image and every video has been captured by me over the past decades, forming a unique, authentic guide and exhibition to one of Europe’s most fascinating capitals.

 HELSINKI